Recommended Hardware for GSD Students

 LAPTOP REQUIREMENT @ GSD:

-Increasingly, instruction at the GSD requires meeting in locations and classrooms with only WIFI network, and actively using software in-class, some of it Windows-only; and not just in the relatively small GSD computer lab, equipped with Windows desktop computers.
+Increasingly, instruction at the GSD requires meeting in locations and classrooms with WIFI-only and actively using software in class, some of it is only compatible with Windows.
 So, ALL GSD STUDENTS ARE EXPECTED TO BRING TO SCHOOL A LAPTOP COMPUTER CAPABLE OF RUNNING WINDOWS.
-This requirement reflects the reality that students with only a desktop, or unable to run Windows, will not be able to fully participate in the diversity of educational opportunities and activities essential to today's design education.
+This requirement reflects the reality that students with only a desktop, or unable to run Windows, will not be able to fully participate in the diversity of educational opportunities and activities essential to today's design and planning education.

-Graphics Card: 500MB or more dedicated memory capable of displaying resolutions higher than 1024x768
+A strong Graphics Card capable of displaying resolutions at or higher than 1280x720.

-VGA Port or VGA adapter: for connecting to projectors and external monitors found in various meeting spaces throughout the building
+An HDMI port (or an adapter) for connecting to projectors and electronic display screens found in various meeting spaces throughout the building.

-Some students find it useful to connect their laptop to a 19-inch or larger monitor for desktop computing.
+Some students find it useful to connect their laptop to a larger monitor (between 20-24 inch) for desktop computing.

 Below you will find specific hardware requirements for some of the more popular software applications used at the GSD.

 AutoCAD - http://usa.autodesk.com/autocad/system-requirements/

 Adobe Creative Suite - https://helpx.adobe.com/creative-cloud/system-requirements.html